 Il Paradiso Perduto

-Venetians know this bar for its live music performances and a great assortments of fried cicchetti.
-From “mozzarella in carrozza” (fried mozzarella), to meatballs and fried anchovies, you can enjoy many of the most typical Venetian cicchetti.
+Venetians know this bar for its live music performances and great assortments of fried Cicchetti.
+From “mozzarella in Carrozza” (fried mozzarella), to meatballs and fried anchovies, you can enjoy many of the most typical Venetian Cicchetti.

 Cantina do Spade

 €-€€ | Local | A Bit of Everything

 This is one of the historical Osterie in Venice which supposedly dates back to the 1400s.
 I happened to pop into this place not too long ago and have to admit that I had a great time!
 It is very popular with locals and tourists alike so you might not find a seat right away.
 You can always sit outside or plop your food on one of the barrels.

 For food, you can opt for their delicious array of Cichetti and wash them down with an Aperol spritz.
 If you are really hungry they also make pasta dishes like gnocchi and Venetian specials like Bigoli in salsa or spaghetti al Nero di Seppia.